Buckle rib fractures

 0 images remaining

-Typical buckle rib fracture - inner cortex only
+Typical buckle rib fractures - inner cortex only.